The Movement Disorders Fellowship at Mount Sinai

 The Mount Sinai Department of Neurology offers a two-year Movement Disorders Fellowship program.
 We provide comprehensive clinical training in a broad range of movement disorders.
 Mount Sinai has a long and illustrious history in movement disorders, and our current clinical and research faculty are continuing the tradition of excellence.

-This briefly describes the program and faculty, and covers some practical matters that will help you decide whether or not Mount Sinai is a good fit for your interests.
+This briefly describes the program and faculty, and covers some practical matters that will help you decide if Mount Sinai is a good fit for your interests.

 Fellowship Specifics and Goals